 Is this the most authentic chicken curry you’ll ever make?
 No. BUT, it is truly delicious and is bound to rival your favourite take away option – no false promises!!

 So, what makes this a ‘quick’ chicken curry?

 - No Long Simmering – A lot of curries require a minimum of 30mins simmering time, but here that’s cut in half and you still get the perfect consistency & flavour!

 - No Marinating – A lot of curries often require you to marinate the chicken in yogurt and spices.
-Here the chicken goes straight in the pan.
+Here the chicken goes straight into the pan.

-- Under 30mins – You can make this curry in 30mins, which in my books qualifies it to be in the ‘quick’ category.
+- Under 30mins – You can make this curry in 30mins, which qualifies in the ‘quick’ category in my books.
 Just 😅

 Can I use another meat rather than chicken?